Tropospheric Chemistry: Research Platforms

 Several group participating field projects have used the NOAA R/V Ronald H. Brown.
 Instruments have also deployed on the R/V Knorr and R/V Atlantis.
 Woods Hole Oceanographic Institution operates these research vesels.
 Ship-based endeavors are often considered mobile ground sites, with instrumented trailers deployed on deck.

-Ground sites encompass trailers and tall towers, including the Boulder Atmospheric Oberservatory (BAO) in Erie, CO.
-The Physical Sciences Division (PSD) at NOAA ESRL operates the BAO tower.
-Instruments have recently deployed in a mobile van.
+Ground sites encompass trailers and tall towers, including the Boulder Atmospheric Observatory (BAO) in Erie, CO.
+The Physical Sciences Division (PSD) at NOAA ESRL operated the BAO tower.
+Instruments have also deployed in a mobile van.
 The CSD Mobile Lab is a modified full-size passenger van for regional ground measurements.